Your Adventure Travel Blog

 Slovenia and the Julian Alps: 75 long and short walks*

-Hiking trail over the top of Batognica
+Slovenia’s past – Historical hiking trail over the summit of Batognica

 We descend from the peak and again reach the mountain pass Krnska škrbina.
 From there we take the trail no. 1, which leads over the top of Batognica (2164 m) and ends at the mountain saddle Prag.
 The narrow path runs along ruined posts, bunkers and trenches built during the First World War.
 In fact, the top of Krn was even destroyed by artillery fire at that time and has been somewhat lower since then.
 Caution.
 This trail runs partly directly on the precipice over narrow paths and the ridge of Batognica.
 You should have a head for heights and be sure-footed.
 On the north side of Batognica there is an easier hiking trail that also leads to the mountain pass Prag.